AashrithChilkepalli/CatapultUserManagementSystem/README.md

 2) Navigate into the project and install the dependencies for the project.
 3) Add the mongoURI in the config/ProjectKeys folder
 3) After all the dependencies are installed, go to the root folder of the project and do an `npm run dev` which will run both the client and the server
-4) Navigate to localhost:3000 .
+4) Navigate to localhost:3000 to see the application running
+5) All log files are present in the logs/app.log folder